Laurea in Lettere, Universita’ di Firenze, Florence, Italy

 Luca Salvatori is assistant professor of Rehabilitation of Structures by the Department of Civil and Environmental Engineering, University of Florence.
 He is consultant for structural engineering and computational-software development and is the designer of the computer-code SMARTmasonry.
 His scientific interest focuses on the development and implementation of computational models.
 He developed numerical schemes for bridge aerodynamics, dynamics of quasicrystals, concrete cracking, liquid-solid phase-transitions, optimization of shell structures, multiscale models, masonry structures, seismic analysis, cold-formed steel, computational geometry and topology, mesh generation.
 He currently teaches a course in “Mechanics of Solids” at Syracuse University Florence (spring semester only).

-Antonella Salvia completed a Master’s degree at the University ‘Ca Foscari in Venicem, Italy, in Pedagogy and Didactics for teaching Italian Language and Culture to Foreigners.
-Her thesis was entitled “From Television Talk Show to the Cinema: Four Didactic Proposals.
+Antonella Salvia completed a post-graduate degree at the Universita “Ca’ Foscari” di Venezia in Pedagogy and Didactics for teaching Italian language and culture to foreigners (Master in italiano come lingua straniera).
+Her thesis was entitled “From Television Talk Shows to Cinema: Four Didactic Proposals.
 The Audio-Visual in Teaching Italian to Foreign Students.”
 She completed the DITALS (Didattica dell’italiano a stranieri) certification in the methodology of teaching Italian as a second language granted at the University for Foreigners of Siena, Italy.
 Antonella has been teaching Italian language courses since 2000, when she moved to Belgium to teach at the University of Brussels.
 After returning to Italy in 2001, she began teaching American students and since then has taught in several study abroad programs in Florence.
 She has been teaching Italian language and culture at Syracuse University Florence since 2001.